Scott12565/Startup-Projects/README.md

 # startup project

-this projects was created to everything i have learned in:
+this projects was created to put everything i have learned in:
 - CSS
 - HTML
 - JAVASCRIPT